Funding Elections Technology

 - In 2019 South Carolina purchased new voting equipment statewide for a total cost of $51 million.
 Funds came from $40 million approved by the legislature, $9 million that had been previously appropriated, and $5.5 million of the state's HAVA security allocation.

-- In 2019 Georgia appropriated $150 million for the replacement of voting equipment statewide.
+- In 2019 Georgia issued a $150 million bond package for the replacement of voting equipment statewide.
+The state also appropriated $12,840,000 from the General Fund for the purpose of financing projects and facilities for the Office of Secretary of State.
 This was the culmination of a multi-year process in which a commission studied available voting equipment (see below for additional information).
 HB 316 (2019) required all elections in the state to be conducted with the use of electronic ballot markers and tabulated with ballot scanners.
 The state selected a vendor in July 2019.

 - In 2019 Wyoming appropriated $7.5 million into an election readiness account (HB 21).
 The state's $3 million HAVA allocation will also be placed in this account, the majority of which will go toward replacing outdated voting equipment statewide.